open-mmlab/mmselfsup/docs/en/install.md

 In this section we demonstrate how to prepare an environment with PyTorch.

-MMselfSup works on Linux, (Windows and macOS are not officially supported).
+MMselfSup works on Linux (Windows and macOS are not officially supported).
 It requires Python 3.6+, CUDA 9.2+ and PyTorch 1.5+.

 If you are experienced with PyTorch and have already installed it, just skip this part and jump to the [next section](#installation).
 Otherwise, you can follow these steps for the preparation.